 Module 1

-HR Business Partner at NovaTech Financial — a mid-size fintech with 600 employees across London, Frankfurt, and Dublin.
+HR Business Partner at NovaTech Financial — a mid-size fintech with 1,200 employees across Dublin, London, and Frankfurt.

 Most of the office has left for the weekend.
 You’re about to close your laptop when a new email arrives — a polite enquiry from a rejected candidate.

-This is a choose-your-own-adventure scenario.
+This is a decision-driven scenario.
 You’ll face real decisions that AI compliance professionals encounter — and your choices shape how the story unfolds.

 Tip: Look for highlighted text throughout the scenario: